 Take Care of Your Ice Machine Water Filter

-We provide ice machine water filters as a standard feature on all our ice machine subscriptions because we always want our equipment to perform at 100%.
-We also replace water filter cartridges every six months.
-Our technicians will replace your filter to keep your ice supply crystal clear during your twice-yearly preventive maintenance appointments.
+We provide ice machine water filters as a standard feature in all our ice machine subscriptions because we always want our equipment to perform at 100%.
+We also replace water filter cartridges every six months, per manufacturer recommendations, so the ice in your bin stays crystal clear.

-For 98% of our customers, a standard water filter system will keep machines operating efficiently.
+For 98% of our customers, a standard water filter system will keep the ice machine operating efficiently.
 For the other 2%, poor water quality in their area requires an Upgraded Water Filter (UWF) or Advanced Water Treatment (AWT).
-Before installation, our technicians perform a water test on every site to ensure you’re fitted with the proper water filtration system.
-We’ll let you know if your area's water quality necessitates an upgraded water filter or advanced water treatment.
+Before ice maker installation, our technicians perform a water test on every site to ensure you’re fitted with the proper water filtration system.
+We’ll let you know if your area's water quality requires an upgraded ice machine water filter or advanced water treatment.

-Water filters remove sediment that leads to cloudy ice cubes, giving you great ice each in each production cycle.
-When filters are clogged with trapped sediment, it restricts the water flow to your machine, leading to problems down the road.
-Keep up with cleaning your water filters, and let us change them for you routinely.
+Water filters remove sediment that creates cloudy ice cubes, giving you clear ice in each production cycle.
+When filters are clogged with trapped sediment, it restricts the water flow to your machine, throwing a wrench in ice production.
+That's why we make sure to replace the filter at every routine maintenance appointment at no extra charge.

 Conditions That Require an Upgraded Ice Machine Water Filter